Comarcas of the Region of Murcia: Bajo Guadalentín

 Its largest version includes five municipalities: Aledo, Lorca, Alhama de Murcia, Librilla, and Mazarrón and has an area of 1,024.7 km2.
 If a smaller version is adopted, the only municipality that doesn't belong to this territory is Mazarrón and has an extension of 706 km^{2}.
 A significant landform of the comarca is the Guadalentín river – a stretch of it traverses the territory, hence its name.
 Part of Sierra Espuña, one of the most important mountain ranges in the Region of Murcia, is located in the northwest of Bajo Guadalentín.
 Suppose Mazarrón is considered a part of the region.
 In that case, Sierra de las Moreras and Sierra del Algarrobo mountain ranges will also occur in the Bajo Guadalentín as well as Rambla de Las Moreras.

 Campo de Cartagena

 This territory is located in the southeast of the province of Murcia.
 Regarding mountain reliefs, some of them are Sierra Minera Cartagena- La Unión, Sierra de la Muela.
 There are no water basins with a permanent water flow, but there are several arroyos (creeks) or ramblas; the most important are Rambla del Albujón and Rambla de Benipila.

-There are more debate and less agreement about the nature of the comarca where Murcia is included – its size and municipalities that are included.